Best Pillow for a Bulging Disc in the Neck

 Pillow for a Bulging Disc in the Neck

 • Firmness and Fill – The best firmness in your pillow to have a bulging disc in your neck or your spine would be a medium firm.
 You don’t want a pillow that is too soft, and you also don’t want a hard and uncomfortable pillow.
-Slightly firmer pillows offer much better neck and shoulder support and also spinal support.
-Pillows with a fill such as memory firm, latex, and wool, or slightly firmer.
+Slightly firmer pillows offer much better neck and shoulder support, as well as spinal support.
+Pillows with fill such as memory foam, latex, wool, or slightly firmer fill.

 • Loft – The loft of your pillow refers to how high your pillow is now.
 When you have a bulging disc in your neck, you want a pillow with a loft between around 2:00 to 4 inches.
-You do not want to go above 5 inches in height, as this may place unnecessary strain on your neck and your head.
+You do not want to exceed 5 inches in height, as this may place unnecessary strain on your neck and head.

-• Shape – Palace for a bulging disc in your neck come in various shapes and sizes which may range from your standard rectangular form to more specialized options such as your cervical pillows and bolster all cylindrical pillows.
-You also get an Orthopedic pillow with a more contoured and detailed shape that will offer support and cavities for your natural curves.
+• Shape – A neck pillow for a bulging disc comes in various shapes and sizes, ranging from the standard rectangular form to specialized options such as cervical, bolster, and cylindrical pillows.
+You also get an Orthopedic pillow with a more contoured, detailed shape that offers support and cavities for your natural curves.

 Reviews: The Best Pillows for Bulging Disc in the Neck

-In our review section, we have some of the best pillar options for you that are ideal for a bulging disc in your neck;
+In our review section, we have some of the best pillar options for you, ideal for a bulging disc in your neck.

 1

-• The Tempur-Pedic Tempur-Ergo neck pillow has an extensive profile and the perfect design for Bulging Neck Disc.
+• The Tempur-Pedic Tempur-Ergo neck pillow has an extensive profile and the perfect design for a bulging disc in the neck.

 • It is extra firm in density and will properly support your head and neck.